• alternate nostril breathing

 But meditation can help.

 Numerous studies have produced findings showing that meditation has a positive impact on a person’s stress levels.1 2 3 Studies even show that the use of a meditation app on your smartphone can significantly improve one’s stress levels.
-These apps may also generate an overall improvement in wellbeing, job strain, and perceptions of workspace social support.4 (Note that Headspace offered free use of the app over the eight-week period in which the study occurred.
-However, they did not have any involvement in the actual study or conclusions formed.)
+These apps may also generate an overall improvement in well-being, job strain, and perceptions of workspace social support.4 (Note that the meditation app Headspace offered free use of the app over the eight-week period in which the study occurred.
+However, it did not have any involvement in the actual study or conclusions formed.)

 One study evaluated 351 full-time working adults with varying levels of meditation experience.
 The researchers found that those with more experience had higher levels of emotional intelligence, less stress, and better mental health.5